awsdocs/amazon-athena-user-guide/doc_source/glue-faq.md

 # FAQ: Upgrading to the AWS Glue Data Catalog<a name="glue-faq"></a>

 If you created databases and tables using Athena in a region before AWS Glue was available in that region, metadata is stored in an Athena\-managed data catalog, which only Athena and Amazon Redshift Spectrum can access\.
-To use AWS Glue features together with Athena and Redshift Spectrum, you must upgrade to the AWS Glue Data Catalog\.
-Athena can only be used together with the AWS Glue Data Catalog in regions where AWS Glue is available\.
-For a list of regions, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#glue_region) in the *AWS General Reference*\.
+To use AWS Glue with Athena and Redshift Spectrum, you must upgrade to the AWS Glue Data Catalog\.

 ## Why should I upgrade to the AWS Glue Data Catalog?<a name="faq-benefits"></a>

 AWS Glue is a completely\-managed extract, transform, and load \(ETL\) service\.
 It has three main components:
 +  **An AWS Glue crawler** can automatically scan your data sources, identify data formats, and infer schema\.
 +  **A fully managed ETL service** allows you to transform and move data to various destinations\.
-+  **The AWS Glue Data Catalog** stores metadata information about databases and tables, pointing to a data store in Amazon S3 or a JDBC\-compliant data store\.
++  **The AWS Glue Data Catalog** stores metadata information about databases and tables and points to a data store in Amazon S3 or a JDBC\-compliant data store\.

 For more information, see [AWS Glue Concepts](https://docs.aws.amazon.com/glue/latest/dg/components-key-concepts.html)\.